UNICEF Rights Respecting School

 What does RRSA look like in our school?

-We gained our recognition of commitment at Bronze level in July 2018, gained Silver Rights Aware accreditation in June 2019 and achieved Gold Rights Respecting in June 2021.
-We are now working on sustaining Gold and will have our re-accreditation assessment in May 2024.
+We gained our recognition of commitment at Bronze level in July 2018, gained Silver Rights Aware accreditation in June 2019 and achieved Gold Rights Respecting in June 2021 and were re-accredited as a sustaining GOLD school again in May 2024.

 You can find out more about Rights in the Teaching and Learning Toolkit here: Teaching and Learning Toolbox - Rights Respecting Schools Award (unicef.org.uk)